GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 In addition, with Gato GraphQL you can execute tailored GraphQL queries against an endpoint, indicating what specific data you need, and fetching only that.
 As a result, you can retrieve all needed data in a single request.

-= What's the difference between Gato GraphQL and Gato GraphQL PRO? =
+= What's the difference between the Gato GraphQL plugin and its PRO version? =

 The Gato GraphQL plugin maps the WordPress schema, and is enough to use GraphQL as an API, such as for building headless sites.